Tek-User/CMM-Arm/README.md

 Issues: RIGID PARTS

-I have printed larger cross section arm segments.
-These are, indeed, much more rigid.
-But I found that the resulting arm segment has a curvature.
-Oddly, it is concave TOWARD the printer bed.
-I am not sure WHY this is occurring, so I have not found a solution.
-Narrower cross section parts appear to have little or no curvature.

-This project is definitely "In Progess", but it is functional now.
-It has about +/-1mm reproducibility with the arm segments in different positions, and with the pointer tip in the same XYZ location.
+I re-designed the shoulder and arm segments to have more stability.
+They seem pretty good now.
+I am sure there is room for improvement (e.g. cable management), but it seems like a reasonable design now.

 Issues: CALIBRATION